 Step 3.
 Inside the Command Prompt, type netsh winsock reset catalog and hit Enter to begin the process.

 For the last method, you can try checking your Maximum Transmission Unit settings on Windows.
-It is possible that the Maximum Transmission Unit configuration on your computer is not properly set, which causes the unstable and slow internet connection.
+It is possible that the Maximum Transmission Unit configuration on your computer is not set correctly, which causes an unstable and slow internet connection.

 To check your MTU on Windows, follow the steps below to guide you through the process.

 Step 1.
-On your computer, press on Windows Key + R to open the Run Command Box.
+Press Windows Key + R on your computer to open the Run Command Box.

 Step 2.
 After that, type ncpa.cpl and hit Enter to open the Network Connection tab.